-- A patient with a disability cannot rely on a minor to facilitate communication. - A patient with a disability cannot required to bring another person to interpret. - An accompanying adult can be relied on to facilitate communication if it is an emergency or the patient requests it and the accompanying adult agrees.
+- You cannot rely on a minor to facilitate communication. - You cannot require patients to bring another person to interpret. - An accompanying adult can be relied on to facilitate communication if it is an emergency or the patient requests it and the accompanying adult agrees.
 This arrangement must also be appropriate for the circumstances (28 CFR, Section 36.303).